Lahasyakr/CS682-Project4b/README.md

 ### CS682-Project4b

 Welcome to the CS682-Project4b repository!
-This repository contains the code and resources for Project 4b of the CS682 course.
+This repository contains the code and resources for Project 4b of the CS682 course of Umass Boston.
 In this project, we have implemented module for encryption and decryption using RSA, AES, and Base64 encoding/decoding.
+The project can be used as a library to used in the javascript sdk for the Atsign company.

 ## Table of Contents
 - [Description](#description)